 1. Preheat oven to 400 degrees.

-2. Season the steaks liberally with kosher salt and black pepper on both sides.
+2. Season the steaks liberally with salt and pepper on both sides.

 3. Melt the butter in a medium heavy bottom skillet or cast iron skillet over high heat.